nathandias/klini/README.md

 - checks email/password against those defined in .env file

 *student_details.php*
-- uses function/student_group.php to get all the users, and filters by role='learner' ADDED BY NATHAN
+- uses from function/student_group.php to get all the users, and filters by role='learner' ADDED BY NATHAN
 - uses function/student_result.php to add "Completion Status" column to the summary page